Backbone Layer Encryption

 Abbreviated: PubId

-Usually, you receive another identity’s signature public key while making the first contact (e.g. from the relationship template or the relationship request followed upon it).
+Usually, you receive another Identity’s signature public key while making the first contact (e.g. from the RelationshipTemplate or the created Relationship followed upon it).

 Synchronization Base Secret Key